Finding the right HughesNet data plan

 What internet speeds does HughesNet offer?

-All HughesNet Internet speeds offer up to 25 Mbps of download speed and up to 3 Mbps of upload speed each month.
+All HughesNet Internet speeds the same speeds: 25 Mbps download speed and up to 3 Mbps upload.
 This is fast enough for streaming, video conferencing, online schooling, browsing, social media, online shopping, and most other activities with the exception of fast-paced gaming.

 Even if you hit your monthly data allotment, you can still get 50 GB of full-speed data (25 Mbps) during the Bonus Zone, which is from 2:00 a.m. to 8:00 a.m. daily.